-Also this weekend, Olivia and I watched a video where a young girl quoted President Barack Obama stating “Yes We Can.”
-To explain the reference I showed Olivia the music video “Yes We Can.”
-Arranged and produced by will.i.am of the musical group Black Eyed Peas, “Yes We Can” is set to the words of a speech delivered by Candidate Barack Obama during the 2008 Presidential Election.
+That same weekend, Olivia and I watched a video where a young girl quoted President Barack Obama stating, “Yes we can.”
+To explain the reference I showed Olivia the Yes We Can music video.
+Produced and arranged by will.i.am it is set to the words of a speech delivered by Barack Obama during the 2008 Presidential Campaign.

 May your choices reflect your hopes and not your fears.
 Nelson Mandela